allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

 While the cost of maintaining such databases is negligible at a small scale, over time it can become a notable burden on our budget.

-I wanted to talk about such a case and how we managed to reduce the cost of maintaining a database by nearly 30 times.
+I wanted to talk about such a case and how we managed to reduce the cost of maintaining a database nearly 30 times.

-## Problem
+## The problem
 As the amount of data grows, the need for scaling arises.
 In the case of **Azure** services, scaling also has its [limitations](https://learn.microsoft.com/en-us/azure/azure-sql/database/purchasing-models?view=azuresql).
 It is not always possible to infinitely increase the available disk space without scaling other resources (CPU, RAM, I/O).
 In our case, this limit became apparent when we exceeded 1TB of data.
 Our database was based on the vCore model,